 SDU HIT has strong collaborative ties internally at SDU (within health science, engineering, and humanities) and to Odense University Hospital and Svendborg Municipality.
 SDU HIT has been a key factor in establishing the successful health innovation ecosystem in the Region of Southern Denmark through its previous leadership in Patient@home (2012-2018).

-The core research areas of SDU Health Informatics and Technology falls into the following overall categories:
+The core research areas of SDU Health Informatics and Technology falls into the overall categories below.

-- Data-driven health technology - including big data analysis; artificial intelligence and data science; intelligent monitoring and decision support; predictive models for prevention, early detection, diagnosis, and prognosis
+This includes big data analysis; artificial intelligence and data science; intelligent monitoring and decision support; predictive models for prevention, early detection, diagnosis, and prognosis.

-- eHealth systems and platforms – including software systems and platforms for health and care; user involvement; patient empowerment; citizen centered (personalized) data collection, treatment plans, and eHealth interventions; technology assessment
+This includes software systems and platforms for health and care; user involvement; patient empowerment; citizen centered (personalized) data collection, treatment plans, and eHealth interventions; technology assessment.

-- Healthcare ecosystems – including multi-agent based business ecosystem modeling and simulation; public private partnership; innovation management
+This includes multi-agent based business ecosystem modeling and simulation; public private partnership; innovation management.

-- Technical audiology – including development and evaluation of hearing tests; user-operated audiometry; speech tests; hearing loss and dementia
+This includes development and evaluation of hearing tests; user-operated audiometry; speech tests; hearing loss and dementia.